Record a Pronunciation

 "Please call us to discuss the many naming opportunities available at Yiddishkayt.
-Name one of our education and outreach programs, or one of our upcoming events, as a powerful tribute to mameloshn." (on the Yiddishkeit LA web site donor page)
+Name one of our education and outreach programs, or one of our upcoming events, as a powerful tribute to mameloshn." (source: the Yiddishkeit LA website donor page)

 מאַמע־לשון mame-loshn.
 "Loshn" is the Yiddish version of the Hebrew word "lashon," which means both "tongue" and "language."